 The Porsche Boxster is a sports car that makes it clear to others that life has treated you very well.
-It also happens to be brilliant to drive, quick and even relatively frugal on fuel.
+It also happens to be quick, brilliant to drive and even relatively economical on fuel.

 Those first two points come thanks in part to an engine that sits just behind your head and rear-wheel drive, which just happens to be the format F1 teams use in their race cars.